HEY! Listen, a lot of the information on this page is outdated. The pandemic has rendered much (…but not all!) of the information below incorrect.

 Total Cost = About $14 or 340 Lps

-Published in November 2018.
+Published in November 2018 and possibly now out of date since the COVID-19 pandemic.
 This guide was adapted from an amazing writeup by Liam B. 100% of the information in this post came from him.
 Thanks so much, Liam, for sending over such detailed info.

 Buses begin departing Los Naranjos for San Pedro Sula as early as 4:45am.
 They’ll take you directly to the San Pedro Sula bus terminal in approximately 2 hours or so.
 At 10:30am (as of August 2018) the bus company Fuente del Norte has a bus that, for 300 Lps., will drop you off at the “Entre Rios” road junction in Guatemala about 20 minutes outside of Puerto Barrios.
 (Click here for a map of where this junction is located).
 Then you can get a minibus from this intersection to Puerto Barrios which takes less than 30 minutes.
 Once in Puerto Barrios, proceed to the dock for boats to Livingston (click here to see the exact point on Google Maps–save this in your phone!).
 Boats run several times a day.
 Some of our favorites in that area are The Roundhouse and Finca Tatin, but there are many great lodges from Livingston all the way up to Rio Dulce town.

-Travel notes shared with us by Sam B. Updated July 2017:
+Travel notes shared with us by Sam B. Updated July 2017 but likely now out of date since the COVID-19 pandemic:

 Leave D&D at 5:30am to catch the El Mochito bus to San Pedro Sula, which was 50 Lempira.
 Arrived at 800am.
 Look for the company “Sultana” heading to Nueva Ocotepeque.
 The next bus was at 10:30am which they automatically booked me on although there was a colectivo that departed before this.
 The cost was 172 Lempira.
 It was late so didn’t leave until 11:00am and stopped frequently but briefly.
 Arrived in Ocotepeque at 4:15pm.
 Caught a colectivo to El Poy which took 10 mins and was 10 Lempira.
 It turns out buses in El Salvador stop very early in Honduras.
 I arrived on the El Salvadorean side at 5:00pm and there were no more buses or colectivos to the cities or nearby towns.
 Locals said the last were at 4:15pm; this was verified by two different people.
 In the end, spent $10 and stayed in a town nearby in La Palma, which was a great choice as it has amazing murals.